LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 - question for JWTConverter -getUserFromToken method differences
 - should http.crsf().disabled(); in SecurityConfig be enabled
 - can i just move what's in appConfig into App?
+- in AuthControler wher is this username and password coming from?

 =====================================================================